mdn/translated-content/PEERS_GUIDELINES.md

 ## Activating a locale

-To activate a locale you must apply in writing with the following information:
+To activate a locale you must apply with the following information:

 ### Your locale